Azure-Samples/sql-database-dotnet-manage-firewalls-for-sql-databases/README.md

 - csharp
 products:
 - azure
-services: Sql
+extensions:
-platforms: dotnet
+- services: Sql
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing firewalls for sql databases in C# #

  Azure Storage sample for managing SQL Database -
   - Create a SQL Server along with 2 firewalls.
   - Add another firewall in the SQL Server
   - List all firewalls.
   - Get a firewall.
   - Update a firewall.
   - Delete a firewall.
   - Add and delete a firewall as part of update of SQL Server
   - Delete Sql Server

 ## Running this Sample ##